Skip to main content

 Mandatory Hunter Education

 A hunter education course is required for persons who cannot provide proof that they have ever possessed a hunting license.
 You must be at least 11 years of age to take this class.
 The general course is an in-person or online course offered by DEC and is a minimum of seven hours in length.
-Once the course is complete, the individual must have the DEC hunter education certificate added to their DEC licensing profile.
+A hunter education certificate will be provided upon completion of the course.
+This certificate must be added to the individual's DEC licensing profile before purchasing a license.
 This can be done anywhere licenses are sold or by calling 1-866-933-2257.
-DEC honors hunter education certificates and sporting licenses from all other states and countries that meet IHEA-USA requirements.
+DEC honors hunter education certificates and sporting licenses from all other states and countries that meet IHEA-USA requirements as proof of hunter education in order to purchase a New York State hunting license.

 Mandatory Bowhunter Education